nodecopter/nodecopter.com/pages/compass/venue.md

   Ideally there shouldn't be a carpet, as they usually have a bad impact on the ultrasonic sensors the drones use.

+In general it's recommended to bring your drone to the venue beforehand and do some test flights.

 <h2 id="examples"><a href="#examples">Examples</a></h2>

 <h3 id="venue-berlin"><a href="#venue-berlin">Berlin</a></h3>